 In order to facilitate this offering of common stock, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the common stock.
 Specifically, the underwriters may sell more shares than they are obligated to purchase under the underwriting agreement, creating a short position.
 A short sale is covered if the short position is no greater than the number of shares available for purchase by the underwriters under the over-allotment option.
 The underwriters can close out a covered short sale by exercising the over-allotment option or by purchasing shares in the open market.
 In determining the source of shares to close out a covered short sale, the underwriters will consider, among other things, the open market price of shares compared to the price available under the over-allotment option.
 The underwriters may also sell shares in excess of the over-allotment option, creating a naked short position.
 The underwriters must close out any naked short position by purchasing shares in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
 In addition, to stabilize the price of the common stock, the underwriters may bid for and purchase shares of common stock in the open market.
-Finally, the underwriting syndicate may reclaim selling concessions allowed to an underwriter or a dealer for distributing the common stock in the offering, if the syndicate repurchases previously distributed common stock above independent market levels or prevent or retard a decline in the market price of the common stock above independent market levels or prevent or retard a decline in the market price of the common stock.
+Finally, the underwriting syndicate may reclaim selling concessions allowed to an underwriter or a dealer for distributing the common stock in the offering, if the syndicate repurchases previously distributed common stock to cover syndicate short positions or to stabilize the price of the common stock.
+These activities may raise or maintain the market price of the common stock above independent market levels or prevent or retard a decline in the market price of the common stock.
 The underwriters are not required to engage in these activities and may end any of these activities at any time.